PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/functions.rst

   Get a random number.

   :param int upper_bound: The upper bound.
 You will get a random number below this upper bound.

+.. function:: spawnThread(script)

+   .. versionadded:: 5.2.0

+   Spawn a thread.

+   :param str script: The pathname of the Lua script to run.